On threefold canonical thresholds: canonical thresholds in

 \begin{claim} $d=3$ and $m\le r$. \end{claim}

-\begin{proof}[proof of the Claim] Let $s=\frac{d-1}{2}$ and $\sigma':Y'\to X$ be the weighted blow up of weights $w'=(s+1,s,1,1)$.
-It follows from Lemma \ref{cDlower} that the exceptional set of $\sigma'$ is an irreducible divisor.
-By Inequality (1), one sees the weighted multiplicity $m'=w'(f)=1$ where the Weil divisor $S$ is given by $f=0$.
+\begin{proof}[Proof of the Claim] Let $s=\frac{d-1}{2}$ and $\sigma':Y'\to X$ be the weighted blow up of weight $w'=(s+1,s,1,1)$.
+It follows from Lemma \ref{cDlower} that the exceptional set of $\sigma'$ is a prime divisor.
+Note that $\sigma'$ has weighted discrepancy $a'=1$.
+By Lemma \ref{mainlem}, one sees the weighted multiplicity $m'=w'(f)=1$ where the Weil divisor $S$ is given by $f=0$.

 If $d\ge 5$, then $z \in f$ or $u \in f$, and hence $m \le a$.
-We reach a contradiction that $1> \ct=\frac{a}{m}\ge 1$.
+We reach a contradiction that $1> \ct(X,S)=\frac{a}{m}\ge 1$.